Is a Credit Card Annual Fee Worth Paying It?

 The Affluent Luxury Card

-One card that has been a popular status symbol is the American Express Platinum Card, which charges an annual fee of $450.
+One card that has been a popular status symbol is The Platinum Card® from American Express, which charges an annual fee of $695.

 The card advertises 10 points per dollar on purchases made through partnering merchants, 2 points per dollar on travel booked online, and 1 point per dollar on everything else.
 An unremarkable rewards structure to say the least.